Cannabis political parties of the United States: Grassroots–Legalize Cannabis Party

 The Grassroots–Legalize Cannabis Party was founded in Minnesota, in 2014.
 The group was established by Oliver Steinberg who together with others, Tim Davis, Derrick Grimmer, and Chris Wright, had previously founded the Grassroots Party of Minnesota, in 1986.
 Grassroots–Legalize Cannabis Party attained ballot qualified status in Minnesota when, in 2018, their Attorney General candidate, who dropped out of the race to support the Democratic candidate but whose name remained on ballots, received 5.7 percent of the vote.

 In January 2023, Grassroots–Legalize Cannabis Party chairperson Oliver Steinberg told the Minnesota Senate Public Safety Committee that marijuana prohibition has not kept people from using the drug, but has “succeeded perhaps in terrorizing or intimidating citizens, in canceling civil liberties, blighting both urban and rural communities, all without eradicating the outlawed substance.”
 Steinberg, who was 2020 G—L C Party nominee for U.S. Senator, wrote in Star Tribune, “cannabis prohibition never was necessary; always was unjust and unjustifiable; and always lacked moral authority because it was actually designed to serve as a legal mechanism for racial repression.”

 Legalize Marijuana Party

 The New Jersey Legalize Marijuana Party was established in 1998 by Edward Forchion to protest cannabis prohibition.
-In Minnesota, the Legal Marijuana Now Party was founded the same year.
-Forchion ran for US Representative in 1998, Camden County Freeholder in 1999, New Jersey Governor in 2005, and United States Senator in 2006.
+In Minnesota, the Legal Marijuana Now!
+Party was founded the same year.
+Forchion ran under the Legalize Marijuana banner for US Representative in 1998, Camden County Freeholder in 1999, New Jersey Governor in 2005, and United States Senator in 2006.

-While Forchion was campaigning for governor of New Jersey, in 2005, his home was vandalized by someone who spray-painted a 6-foot cross together with the words “Get Jesus.”
-Described as a hate crime by Burlington County police who investigated the incident, Forchion told a reporter he thought he had been targeted because of his Rastafari religious beliefs, not because he is African American.